-BUILDING SAFER SCHOOLS IN TURKEY Increasing disaster resilience for school-age children AT A GLANCE Country Turkey Risks Seismic hazards exacerbated by climate change, forced displacement and rapid urbanization Area of Engagement Promoting resilient infrastructure

-Turkey is building earthquake-resistant schools across priority provinces over the next 3 years to ensure access to education to schoolaged Syrian children and host communities.
-MILLIONS OF NEW RESIDENTS Turkey hosts nearly 3.6 million of the 5.7 million refugees from the seven-year Syria crisis, more than any other country.
+BUILDING SAFER SCHOOLS IN TURKEY Increasing disaster resilience for school-age children AT A GLANCE Country Turkey Risks Seismic hazards exacerbated by climate change, forced displacement and rapid urbanization Area of Engagement Promoting resilient infrastructure Turkey is building earthquake-resistant schools across priority provinces over the next 3 years to ensure access to education to schoolaged Syrian children and host communities.
+MILLIONS OF NEW RESIDENTS Turkey hosts nearly 3.6 million of the 5.7 million refugees from the seven-year Syria crisis - more than any other country.
 This influx has put tremendous strain on the government to meet the urgent needs of refugees and their host communities.
 Access to education is among the most critical of these needs - especially as 50 percent of Syrians under Temporary Protection (SuTP) are under the age of 18.
-The government of Turkey established temporary education centers (TECs) in and outside of camps, and accelerated the enrollment of school-aged Syrian children into formal education facilities.
-As a result, nearly 60 percent of the 1.1 million school-aged SuTPs have access to education facilities.
-Turkey is one of the most earthquake-prone countries in the world, with more than 70 percent of its population located in areas at risk of earthquakes; many of its educational facilities are in seismically active areas.
+The government of Turkey, by establishing temporary education centers (TECs) in and outside of camps and by accelerating the enrollment of school-aged Syrian children into formal education facilities, was able to provide access to education facilities to nearly 60 percent of the 1.1 million school-aged SuTPs.
+As one of the most earthquake-prone countries in the world with more than 70% of its population located in areas at risk of earthquakes, many educational facilities are in seismicallyactive areas.
 In 1999, the country faced one of the world's deadliest earthquakes on record, with more than 18,000 lives lost and over 700 schools damaged beyond repair.
-Ensuring the safety of students and teaching staff, as well as the operational resilience of the country's educational Map of peak ground acceleration in Turkey
+Ensuring the safety of students and teaching staff, as well as the operational resilience of the country's educational infrastructure, is a Map of peak ground acceleration in Turkey